 If you are a candidate for an operation (e.g. knee replacement) our Hospital partners may also invite you to come up to the Hospital for a pre-assessment a week or two prior to the procedure taking place.

 The purpose of the pre-assessment is to ensure that there are no conditions you have that would prevent us proceeding with surgery (e.g. urine infections).
 The nurse will take all the tests that are necessary and also give them the opportunity to discuss the finer points and practicalities of your stay in Hospital.
 Most patients find this useful.

 Both our Consultants and our Hospital partners take Hospital acquired infection very seriously and take active measures to prevent it.
 This includes MRSA but other infections are also possible and we take active steps to prevent them.
 One of these steps is to screen patients coming into Hospital for MRSA, i.e. to see if you have MRSA on your skin, nose etc prior to coming into Hospital.
 If we find that you do we may need to postpone your operation and give you treatment to eradicate it.
 We hope you agree that this is a sensible policy to try to minimise any occurrence of MRSA at the Hospital you have chosen.

-If physiotherapy is indicated after and/or before your operation this will be arranged for you.
+If physiotherapy is indicated after your operation this will be arranged for you.

 Although your operation will be performed in one of our regional centres, out-patient physiotherapy need not necessarily be at the hospital where you had your procedure.
 We have a close relationship with a large number of physiotherapists in a number of local areas and we can organise your physiotherapy with one of these units.